 Here in Travel drafts, we like Belgium, we like it a lot… It has good food, interesting history and quite a few wonderful places to visit!
 We have been to Belgium by ourselves and together.
 Claudia even lived, studied and worked in Belgium for a while so it’s fair to say that we know a few things about Belgium!
-These are the 50 things you need to know before traveling to Belgium!
+These are the 50 things you need to know before you travel to Belgium!

 Belgium and the Locals